JanHerca/urantiapedia/output/wikijs/en/article/Jan_Herca/Recreations_of_the_Jerusalem_of_Jesus.md

 <figcaption>Fig. 26 — <em>The Pool of Siloam.</em></figcaption>
 </figure>

-The preceding figure shows in detail the Pool of Siloam, where a blind man received his sight through Jesus ([UB 164:3.8](/en/The_Urantia_Book/164#p3_8)).
+The preceding figure shows in detail the Pool of Siloam, where a blind man received his sight through Jesus (<a id="a217_109"></a>[UB 164:3.8](/en/The_Urantia_Book/164#p3_8)).
 I have already said that I find its appearance somewhat strange, and I pictured it as a non-elevated pool, situated more at street level, collecting water from a channel through which the rainwater of the Tyropeon flowed.
 It is very strange that the blind man should be sent by Jesus to an elevated pool.
 How could he be expected to climb the stairs by himself?

 <figure id="Figure_27" class="image urantiapedia image-style-align-center">
 <img src="/image/article/Jan_Herca/Recreations_of_the_Jerusalem_of_Jesus/26-hipodromo.jpg">